vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 vDataFrame attributes and management
 -------------------------------------

-The :py:mod:`~verticapy.vDataFrame` has many attributes and methods, some of which were demonstrated in the above examples. :py:mod:`~verticapy.vDataFrame`s have two types of attributes:
+The :py:mod:`~verticapy.vDataFrame` has many attributes and methods, some of which were demonstrated in the above examples. :py:mod:`~verticapy.vDataFrame` have two types of attributes:

 - Virtual Columns (vDataColumn)
 - Main attributes (columns, main_relation ...)